Providing The Skilled, Assertive Advocacy You Deserve

 What Constitutes Malpractice In Statutes Of Limitation?

-Lawyer mistakes relating to statutes of limitation are frequently grounds for legal malpractice claims.
+Lawyer mistakes relating to statutes of limitation are frequent grounds for legal malpractice claims.
 Did your lawyer identify the wrong defendant or improperly calculate the statute of limitation regarding your claim?
 Did he or she fail to conduct adequate discovery or investigation into the matter, never realizing the importance of bringing a particular defendant into your lawsuit?

 A statute of limitation can get away from a negligent attorney for several other reasons.
 Let’s say that a defendant was properly named, but your law firm failed to properly serve the complaint on the defendant before the statutory time limit ended.
 An attorney’s failure to complete a proper investigation in a timely fashion could lead to the omission of a defendant who should be named in your case.

+Your attorney should not have let time run out.
+We will try to right that wrong.
 At St. Denis & Davey, we find many of these attorney errors could have been avoided.
 When mistakes like those cost you money or injure your reputation, be in touch with St. Denis & Davey.

 Call Us About Your Case